rahil627/roll-em-golem/README.md

 http://archive-server.globalgamejam.org/2012/rollem-golem

 # from the ggj site:
-ort Introduction:  Roll'em Golem is a challenging puzzle game.
+Short Introduction:  Roll'em Golem is a challenging puzzle game.
 You must collect three pieces of a medallion in order to complete a stage.
 You will
 Platform/System:  Web standard (Html5, Java, JavaScript, Flash) Platform note:  Flash Player 11.1 or higher
 Brief Play Description: